JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 (5, 4.5, "hello")
 ```

-Moreover, we can use multiple-dispatch to define other methods.
-The first method for a given real number computes a simple linear function and uses fields `a`, `b` of the `MyType` as slope and intercept.
-The second method creates a string from the given string and a field `c` of the `MyType`.
+Moreover, we can use multiple-dispatch for functors.
+We show an example, where the functor has a different behaviour when it is called with a number and a string.

 ```jldoctest structs; output = false
 (m::MyType)(x::Real) = m.a*x + m.b